google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 </figure>

 It’s not advisable to anchor long-running text (i.e., paragraphs) to the head.
 In most headsets, the ends of long lines will be harder to read due to distortion close to the edges of the lens, so users might face legibility issues.
 Our heads tend to move a few degrees at most times, even if we are not aware of this.
-When reading text anchored to the head, these slight head movements result in jitter, which is not a good reading experience.
-In VR, to reduce jitter, UI elements may ease back into view when someone’s head moves past the UI.
+When reading text anchored to the head, these slight head movements might potentially result in jitter, which is not a good reading experience.
+In AR/VR, to reduce jitter, UI elements may ease back into view when someone’s head moves past the UI.

 ### Anchored to space